freedmand/textra/README.md

 MIT

+## Contributions

+This repo is in early stages but contributions are welcome.
+Please submit an issue or feel free to fork and contribute a pull request.

 ## Credits

 Many thanks to [Brandon Roberts](https://journa.host/@bxroberts) and [Marcos Huerta](https://vmst.io/@marcoshuerta) for their help and encouragement with positional text extraction.